 We stress premium as you want a quality alarm that is going to work and work effectively after hanging off your house keys for the last few years.
 Test it regularly and have spare batteries purchased before you actually need them.
 The noise is deafening and alerts people within several hundred meters that you’re in danger and need help, you can always scream and shout “Help!” to confirm to passersby that it’s not just kids messing about in the park.

 If you are going out for a run or meeting friends, let someone know where you’re going and how long you expect to be – don’t forget your personal attack alarm, and stay alert to your surroundings.
 Try not to venture into quiet unlit parks or narrow alleyways.
-Remain vigilant of the next potential threat against yourself at all times.
+Remain vigilant of the next potential threat against you at all times.
 If you think you are being followed, do something about it, don’t become a victim.
 Confirm or clear your suspicion as above or head to any emergency services buildings, they’re usually manned 24/7.
-Practice your personal safety so it becomes a natural daily routine, rather than an inconvenient chore.
-Know your routes and safe buildings, and have a plan – just in case!
+Practice your personal safety so it becomes a natural daily routine, rather than an inconvenient worrying chore.
+Know your routes, alternative routes, safe heavens, and have a plan – just in case!

 This is a best-case scenario.
 We don’t all have the desire to be Bruce Lee, but a couple of classes with friends or colleagues could boost your confidence massively and teach you those vital key skills that will help if the worst comes to the worse.
 Knowing how to physically defend yourself is a priceless and lifesaving skill.
 But, for those that have limited resources just make sure that you DO fight back in case of an attack.
 Remember, it’s potentially a life and death situation – FIGHT FOR YOUR LIFE!